-Belief-bias effect can easily destroy your career ambitions, dreams, and aspirations.
+Belief-bias effect can easily destroy your career ambitions, dreams and aspirations.
 But you can project yourself against it.
-How?
-Please bare with me.

 For over 40 years, thousands of educators, parents, and corporate trainers have believed in learning styles (visual, auditory, kinesthetic, tactile).
-The proponents of learning styles claim that people learn better when they are exposed to content or information in their preferred learning styles.
+The proponents of the idea claimed that students learn better when they are exposed to content or information in their preferred learning styles.

 Hundreds of books have been influenced by the claim.
-Publishers ran with the idea and created lots of educational products that match students’ learning styles.
-In fact, back in the day you couldn’t dare to give a “good speech” on learning without mentioning the learning styles.
-By the way, I used to know several Learning Styles Specialists.
-Yes, that was a job title!
+Publishers ran with the claim and created lots of educational products that match students’ learning styles.

 In simple terms, it’s the tendency that most professionals have to let personal values, beliefs, and prior knowledge cloud their rationality and lead them to decisions that align with their prejudices.

-# 1- You are quick to accept and support any ideas you like —or you believe make sense to you.
+# 1- You are quick to accept and support any ideas you like —or you believe makes sense.

 Do you want to be an invisible professional?
-In don’t think so.
+I don’t think so.
 But the brutal truth is, to repeat Seth Godin,“ You can’t be seen until you learn to see.”

 # 2- You are quick to accept and support popular ideas or point of views.

 How to avoid that?
-Two things: 1) Question all popular ideas and beliefs and 2) keep an open mind when dealing with new ideas and changes.
-“Why doing that”, you may ask?
-The learning styles story is a good example that popular beliefs are not always accurate and sound.
+Two things: 1) Question all popular beliefs and 2) keep an open mind when dealing with new ideas and change.

-To follow the crowd is the best way to become an average professional.
-Do you want to be average?
+To follow the crowd is a sure way to become an average professional.
+Is that what you want?
 I did not think so.

-Again, I am not your CI Coach; but let me ask you this: How will you protect yourself and your career against belief-bias effect?
+Again, I am not your CI Coach; but let me ask you this: How will you protect your career against belief-bias effect?